top of page

 Healing Hearts ministry is the light at the end of what seems like a dark tunnel for children, teens and adults.

-New Mexico has one of the highest rates of suicide in the United States and, sadly, suicide is on the increase.
+Suicide Loss Support Group.
 If you or someone you know is contemplating suicide, help is available.
 Please call 988, the Suicide and Crisis Lifeline, which is available 24 hours a day.
 You are not alone.

 For complete information on Healing Hearts, click here.
 If private therapy is desired, the ASF Therapists Referral Network offers a list of counselors who have received special training about the theologies, traditions and values of the Catholic faith.